UK sends troops to Cyprus, anticipating mass Lebanon evacuation | eKathimerini.com

 The government said in a statement late on Tuesday that 700 troops would travel to Cyprus, bolstering its presence in the area where it already has two Royal Navy ships, aircraft and transport helicopters.

-“Events in the past hours and days have demonstrated how volatile this situation is, which is why our message is clear, British nationals should leave now,” said Defence Secretary John Healey.
+“Events in the past hours and days have demonstrated how volatile this situation is, which is why our message is clear, British nationals should leave now,” said Defense Secretary John Healey.

 “Our government is ensuring all preparations are in place to support British nationals should the situation deteriorate.”